 The goal of our research is to understand the multifaceted influences on early psychological development, especially in early childhood.
-In our studies of the growth of emotion understanding and emotion self-regulation, conscience development, understanding of self and others, and related topics, we seek to understand the convergence of influences within and surrounding the developing child.
+In our studies of the growth of emotion understanding and emotion self-regulation, conscience development, understanding of self and others, prosocial behavior, and related topics, we seek to understand the convergence of influences within and surrounding the developing child.
 Our studies devote attention, for example, to the influence of the warmth and security of the parent-child relationship, the child’s own efforts to comprehend her or his psychological experience, the broader emotional climate of the child’s life, neighborhood processes, and the sociodemographic context of family life.
 We invite you to learn more about this work and, if interested, to become involved yourself.

 Development of Emotion Understanding Study

 This study examines developmental changes in children's emotion regulation skills as enacted with a close friend.
 First and third grade children share in a series of peer interaction tasks with their best friends in which the tasks are structured to lead children to conflicting goals, and we are particularly interested in how children of this age anticipate emotion regulation and enact it in the context of interaction with a close friend.

 Early Social Understanding Study

 This is a short-term longitudinal study investigating the influence of relational factors, such as the quality of mother-infant interaction and maternal socialization processes, on young children's interactions with an unfamiliar adult in a variety of novel social situations.
 Mothers and their 12-month-olds participated in the first wave of the study, and they returned six months later for a follow-up visit.